FEBRUARY 28, 2022

 Always check your benefits handbook to confirm your coverage

-Many GroupHEALTH employee benefit plans include virtual healthcare, powered by Akira, an online service that provides on-demand access to medical assistance wherever you are and whenever you need it.
-Over 50% of primary care concerns traditionally seen in a doctor’s office can be addressed through the Akira virtual healthcare app and website, without ever having to leave home or work.
-Akira connects you with primary care providers without the need to see a health practitioner in person.
+Many GroupHEALTH employee benefit plans include TELUS Health Virtual Care, an online service that provides on-demand access to medical assistance wherever you are and whenever you need it.
+Over 50% of primary care concerns traditionally seen in a doctor’s office can be addressed through the TELUS Health Virtual Care app and website, without ever having to leave home or work.
+TELUS Health Virtual Care connects you with primary care providers without the need to see a health practitioner in person.

 PROTECT YOURSELF USING VIRTUAL HEALTHCARE